susurrant/freight-management-system/README.md

 Notes：
-+ A SQL database should be create, which maintains user accounts and freight orders.
++ A SQL database should be created, which maintains user accounts and freight orders.
 Connection info is in 辅助类/SQLquery.cs
-+ When running run the program, files in the GUI directory should be added to the folder containing exe
++ When running run the program, files in the GUI directory should be added to the folder containing .exe